The Home of Tibetan Buddhist Texts in Translation

 lo chok pemo gyepar gyur

-Awakening the two knowledges of nature and phenomena in their multiplicity.
+Awakening the two knowledges of ultimate reality and all phenomena in their multiplicity.

 ཅེས་བརྗོད་ཅིང་བསམས་ལ། ཞེས་མོས་གུས་རྩེ་གཅིག་པས་རྒྱུད་ཀྱི་རྒྱལ་པོ་ཆེན་པོ་ལན་གསུམ་སོགས་ཅི་ནུས་སུ་གདོན། །